benckrick/benckrick.github.io/_pages/about.md

   image: profile.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
+    <p>Durham, NC</p>
     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---
 WEBSITE UNDER CONSTRUCTION

 I am a PhD student in Political Science at [Duke University](https://polisci.duke.edu/) studying Security, Peace, and Conflict (IR) and Political Methodology.
-I received my MS from the University of Utah in Political Science and my BA from the University of Arkansas in Middle East Studies/ Arabic.
-My research seek to understand the challenges associated with state transitions from political instability with an emphasis on (1) the return dynamics facing forced migrants and (2) authoritarian nostalgia.
-My geographical focus is primarily the Middle East and I have active projects in Iraq.
-Methodologically, I employ techniques for observational, causal inference triangulated with fieldwork, surveys, and qualitative interviews.
+I hold an MS in Political Science from the University of Utah and a BA in Middle East Studies/Arabic from the University of Arkansas.
+My research explores state transitions from political instability, with a focus on forced migrant return dynamics and authoritarian nostalgia, particularly in the Middle East.
+I use observational and causal inference methods, integrating fieldwork, surveys, and qualitative interviews, with active projects on Iraq and Afghanistan.